itz63c/YoloYachtCoin/doc/README.md

-Wsbcoin Core
+YYCcoin Core
 =============

 Setup
 ---------------------
-Wsbcoin Core is the original Wsbcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Wsbcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+YYCcoin Core is the original YYCcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of YYCcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Wsbcoin Core, visit [yoloyachtclub](https://www.yoloyachtclub.com).
+To download YYCcoin Core, visit [yoloyachtclub](https://www.yoloyachtclub.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Wsbcoin on your native platform.
+The following are some helpful notes on how to run YYCcoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/wsbcoin-qt` (GUI) or
+- `bin/yyccoin-qt` (GUI) or
-- `bin/wsbcoind` (headless)
+- `bin/yyccoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run wsbcoin-qt.exe.
+Unpack the files into a directory, and then run yyccoin-qt.exe.

 ### OS X

-Drag Wsbcoin-Core to your applications folder, and then run Wsbcoin-Core.
+Drag YYCcoin-Core to your applications folder, and then run YYCcoin-Core.

 ### Need Help?

-* See the documentation at the [Wsbcoin Wiki](https://wsbcoin.info/) for help and more information.
+* See the documentation at the [YYCcoin Wiki](https://yyccoin.info/) for help and more information.
-* Ask for help on [#wsbcoin](http://webchat.freenode.net?channels=wsbcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=wsbcoin).
+* Ask for help on [#yyccoin](http://webchat.freenode.net?channels=yyccoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=yyccoin).
-* Ask for help on the [WsbcoinTalk](https://wsbcointalk.io/) forums.
+* Ask for help on the [YYCcoinTalk](https://yyccointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Wsbcoin on your native platform.
+The following are developer notes on how to build YYCcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)